 The cloud computing industry is growing faster than ever.
 In April 2011, research firm Gartner predicted that the public IaaS (Infrastructure as a Service) market would grow from $16 billion in 2010 to over $121 billion by 2015.
 This rapid growth means that companies have to keep up with cloud computing terminology or risk being left behind.

-In an effort to help you better understand how various cloud services such as Google Drive and Dropbox work, we collected some commonly used terms here.
+To help you better understand how various cloud services such as Google Drive and Dropbox work, we collected some commonly used terms here.

 Read on and you’ll learn how cloud resources are provisioned, what Infrastructure as a Service is, and much more.
 If there’s a term that we missed or that you need added/clarified, please let us know in the comments section below!